 You can use sliced caperberries in recipes which use capers for a milder taste.
 They taste tangy and have a surprising crunch.

 I have seen recipes which suggest they could be cut in half and filled with cream cheese which I will bear in mind for canapes at my next candlelight supper (ahem).
 To be frank, I suspect their natural home is at the bottom of a Martini glass.

 Now, I did promise the folks at Fragata that I’d include a recipe so, since we’ve eaten the olives and I’m keeping the capers to task the Husband with knocking up something Mediterranean if he can be lured away from curry, here is a recipe which uses caperberries.

 4. Shake or stir depending on whether you’re a James Bond fan

 5. You may want to strain it at this point.
 No. I thought not.

-6. Stick Caperberry in bottom of glass
+6. Stick Caperberry in the bottom of the glass

 7. Swig elegantly.

-Further information at: Fragata.co.uk
+Further information at Fragata.co.uk